ipod825/vim-tabdrop/README.md

 Note that `TagTabdrop` uses `tjump` internally, so vim will prompt a menu for you to select if there are multiple tag matches.

 ### Customization
-By default, if the target tab is different than the current tab, vim-tabdrop close the current tab on `TabdropPopTag` command.
+By default, if the target tabpage is different than the current tabpage and only one window exists in the current tabpage, vim-tabdrop close the current tab on `TabdropPopTag` command.
 To prevent from this, add the following snippet in your vimrc

 ```vim
 let g:tabdrop_close_on_poptag=0